chrisgscott/niche-starter/docs/frontmatter-schemas.md

 3. Validate URLs and image sources
 4. Generate appropriate schema-specific data (steps, list items, etc.)
 5. Include FAQ sections where appropriate

+Note: Internal linking between content is handled automatically by the `InternalLinker` class based on the `keywords` field and the content hierarchy established through `topic` and `parent_topic` relationships.
+The actual link relationships are stored in `internal_links.json`.